ersrohu/mingyues-daily-life/part1/chapter6.md

 After the phone hangs up, Mingyue drive his Hongqi H9 luxury car and go to the 4S shop at West Loop Road.

 “Ah, gentleman, welcome!”
-When Mingyue come in, the waiter rush to him hospitality.
+When Mingyue come in, the waitress rush to him hospitality.

 “Ah?
 Just for waiting me?”
 Mingyue has a lot of questions.